 He hooved the ground, steam rising from his nostrils, ready to charge me.
 I put my weight on my good leg and nocked an arrow, gauging.

 I pulled—he roared and charged—and the world went silent for a moment.

-I could see his fur bouncing, the harrahoon glowing brighter and brighter, the force merging into a singular gore that will pierce me.
+I could see his fur bouncing, the harrahoon glowing brighter and brighter, the force merging into a singular gore that would pierce me.
 I aimed at the right eye, my arrow silver and strong.
 My ‘inner mind’ counted his steps and studied their pattern.
 I felt the wind and adjusted.

 Breathe in, breathe out.

 The arrow zipped once more, but it grazed his cheek.
-A clap of thunder pushed the air from the heavens and it was the gavel of the Stormfather.
-I tried to shift my weight and dodge but my wound had betrayed me.
+A clap of thunder pushed the air from the heavens, and it was the gavel of the Stormfather.
+I tried to shift my weight and dodge, but my wound had betrayed me.
 I was stuck for a moment too long.

 A bolt of lightning emerged from the harrahoon, racing off in a random direction.
 He tightened his breast muscles, accumulating strength.